unknownpedestrian/Byond-install/README.md

 TODO: add manuel install instructions for 32-bit<br />
 TODO: make winehq bug report<br />

+## I Cant reach the Client/Server/Reconnect menu!
+The button is windows only but you can just press F1 on your keyboard to open it (Works in full screen as well!)

 ## If you dont see your issue here please open a issue on this repo
 I and others really dont mind helping people getting this setup